dufflink/MediaHandler/README.md

 ```
 `rootViewController` .
 This view controller need for presenting of pickers.

 `maxFileSize` (Optional).
-Use this parameter if you want to validate file size after picking.
+Use this parameter if you want to validate file size (MB) after picking.
 Validation will not be perform if this paramter is nil.

 `maxImageSideSize` (Optional).
 Use this parameter if you want to scale image by largest side with your custom value.
 Default value is 1280.